Definition of concentration in chemistry

 - Sampling: After homogenizing the sample, take an appropriate amount of samples according to the experimental method.

-- Extraction: Separate of target substances from mixtures and obtain extract.
-Common extracting methods include solid/liquid extraction, liquid/liquid extraction, solid-phase extraction (SPE), solid-phase micro-extraction (SPME), or supercritical fluid extraction, super critical fluid extraction (SFE) and immuno affinity column (IAC).
+- Extraction: Separate the target substances from mixtures and obtain an extract.
+Common extraction methods include solid/liquid extraction, liquid/liquid extraction, solid-phase extraction (SPE), solid-phase micro-extraction (SPME), supercritical fluid extraction (SFE), and immunoaffinity column (IAC).

-- Purification: Use physical or chemical methods to remove impurities in the extract.
+- Purification: Use physical or chemical methods to remove impurities from the extract.
 The most common purification method is solid-phase extraction (SPE).

-- Concentration: Increase ratio of the target substance in a solution and sample sensitivity.
+- Concentration: Increase the ratio of the target substance in a solution and enhance sample sensitivity.

-- Reconstitution: Restore the concentrated samples into liquid state with solvents.
+- Reconstitution: Restore the concentrated samples to a liquid state using solvents.

-- Analysis: Analyze the restored liquid sample in instruments, for example, HPLC (High Performance Liquid Chromatograph), GC (Gas Chromatograph), LC-MS/MS (Liquid Chromatograph / Tandem Mass Spectrometer) or GC-MS/MS (Gas Chromatograph / Tandem Mass Spectrometer).
+- Analysis: Analyze the restored liquid sample using instruments such as HPLC (High-Performance Liquid Chromatograph), GC (Gas Chromatograph), LC-MS/MS (Liquid Chromatograph/Tandem Mass Spectrometer), or GC-MS/MS (Gas Chromatograph/Tandem Mass Spectrometer).

 Concentration procedure example: An LC‐MS/MS Method for the Determination of Antibiotic Residues in Distillers Grains (C-012.01), FDA